aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/datalabels/_index.md

 ### showSeriesName {#showSeriesName--}

-Indicates whether the series name displays for the data labels on a chart.
+Indicates whether the series name displays on the data labels on a chart.
 True to show the series name.
 False to hide.

 ```javascript
 showSeriesName : boolean;